 Pre-occupancy and post-construction IAQ Sampling

-Precision offers pre-occupancy and post-construction indoor air quality sampling on new construction or renovation projects.
-The testing procedure are performed in general accordance with Federal EPA’s “Compendium of Methods for Determination of Air Pollutants in Indoor Air”.
-Fixed gases are sampled using low volume SUMMA canisters that run for a minimum of four hours and up to eight hours.
+Precision offers pre-occupancy and post-construction indoor air quality (IAQ) sampling on new construction or renovation projects.
+The testing procedure is performed in general accordance with Federal EPA’s “Compendium of Methods for Determination of Air Pollutants in Indoor Air”.
+Fixed gases are sampled using low-volume SUMMA canisters that run for a minimum of four hours and up to eight hours.
 The samples are then analyzed by a laboratory recognized and accredited by NELAP Texas Commission of Environmental Quality.
-Compounds and measurements that are typically are taken during IAQ sampling are Carbon Monoxide, Carbon Dioxide, Methane, Total Volatile Organic Compounds (TVOCs), Total Particulates, Radon, Ozone, Formaldehyde and 4-Phenylcyclohexene.
+Compounds and measurements that are typically taken during IAQ sampling are Carbon Monoxide, Carbon Dioxide, Methane, Total Volatile Organic Compounds (TVOCs), Total Particulates, Radon, Ozone, Formaldehyde,F and 4-Phenylcyclohexene.